New & Used Kia Optima: In Depth

 The Kia Optima at one time lacked several amenities.
-Since 2011, though, it’s become a stylish, high-tech mid-size sedan that’s a legitimate contender in its class.
-It’s an alternative to cars like the Ford Fusion, Nissan Altima, Toyota Camry, Nissan Altima, and its platform-mate, the Hyundai Sonata.
+Since 2011, though, it’s become a stylish, high-tech mid-size sedan that’s a legitimate contender in its segment.
+It’s an alternative to cars like the Ford Fusion, Toyota Camry, and its platform-mate, the Hyundai Sonata.

 Today, the Optima shares an assembly plant in West Point, Georgia, with the Kia Sorento, though Optima Hybrid sedans are made in South Korea.